and1er/ops-to-devops/README.md

    * copy pip requirements file from the project into the image and install them;
    * copy source code;
    * run application web server as daemon on container start (read what the difference between `CMD` and `ENTRYPOINT` instructions);
 3. Install Docker locally.
-On MacOS or Windows Docker Desktop is the simplest solution and it's still free for individual engineers, but there are a lot of `run docker without docker desktop` free solutions.
+On macOS or Windows Docker Desktop is the simplest solution and it's still free for individual engineers, but there are a lot of `run docker without docker desktop` free solutions.
 4. Build the Docker image locally.
 5. Run the image locally and map the port from a container to host to see the application in your web browser on `localhost:8080`.
 6. Tag and push the image to Docker Hub.